Biden flies in to López Obrador's new airport for summit – KION546

 Biden encountered no migrants except when his motorcade drove alongside the border and about a dozen lined up on the Ciudad Juárez side in Mexico.
 His visit did not include time at a Border Patrol station, where migrants who cross illegally are arrested and held before their release.

-Elsewhere in El Paso where Biden did not visit, hundreds of migrants were gathered outside the Sacred Heart Catholic Church, where they have been sleeping outdoors and receiving three meals a day from faith groups and other humanitarian organizations.
+Elsewhere in El Paso where Biden did not visit, hundreds of migrants gathered outside the Sacred Heart Catholic Church, where they’ve been sleeping outdoors and receiving three meals a day from faith groups and other humanitarian organizations.

-The group of migrants had several pregnant women, including 26-year-old Karla Sainz, who is eight months along.
+The group of migrants had several pregnant women, including 26-year-old Karla Sainz, who’s eight months along.
 She was traveling in a small group that included her 2-year-old son, Joshua.
 Sainz left her three other children back home in Venezuela with her mother.

 “I would ask President Biden to help me with a permission or something so we can work and continue,” she said.